Sanctus-Peter/alx-higher_level_programming/README.md

 ## prerequisite

-This repository is a continuation of [ALX-Low_level_programming](https://github.com/Sanctus-Peter/alx-low_level_programming) and serve to build and refine my skill as a software engineer.
+This repository is a continuation of [ALX-Low_level_programming](https://github.com/Sanctus-Peter/alx-low_level_programming) and serves to build and refine my skill as a software engineer.

 ## Contents